 I’m not a big fan of gels and sugary drinks for race nutrition or for long training runs.
 I much prefer using real food.
 For me, it sits better in my stomach and feels better in general.
 It’s also a lot more palatable and doesn’t lead to a litter problem.

 However, as I already mentioned, eating while running is a highly personalised thing.
-Some people might not be able to handle any solid food at all
+Some people might only be able to handle a very specific foods and some might not be able to handle any solid food at all.

 You can get away with eating just about anything when running.
+Take in as many guilt free donuts as you can.
 The most important thing is getting the calories in and keeping them in.

-So here is my list of real foods for trail running which may also be useful long distance running and endurance sports in general.
+So here is my list of real foods for trail running, which may also be useful for long distance running and endurance sports in general.

 Bought and ready to eat